Exploring Back Channel Authentication with Zitadel: Understanding OIDC Security Through Undocumented APIs

 } `json:"session"`

-This step links the authenticated session to the OAuth flow, preventing session hijacking.
+}{}This links the authenticated session to the OAuth flow and stops session hijacking.

-Step 5: Token Exchange with Strong Authentication
+Step 5: Token exchange with strong authentication

 The token exchange uses private_key_jwt: